The Locker Key

 “But you already knew that.”

 “We’ve already been to Tyler’s house.”
-Riley says.
-“They’re not there.”
+Riley said “They’re not there.”

 “Mick is merely an acquaintance.
 The sum total of my experience with him was a few quick lunches downtown to pump him for some background information on one of the feature pieces I was working on.”

-Riley cocks his head a little and stares at Corelli.
+Riley cocked his head a little and stared at Corelli.

 “Really, man.
 That’s all I know about the dude.
 Let’s face it, a guy like that is not exactly gonna be forthcoming about anything.
 Hell, I don’t even know for sure if Jake got in touch with him.”

-Riley leans back in his seat and stares at Corelli for a moment.
-Corelli is squirming in his seat, scared shitless.
-Riley looks at his watch, then back at Corelli.
-Just then the Duprees get back into the car.
+Riley stared at Corelli for a moment.
+Corelli was squirming in his seat, scared shitless.
+Riley looked at his watch, then back at Corelli.
+Just then, the Duprees got back into the car.

 “Alright, Mr. Corelli.
 Thank you.
 I sincerely apologize for any inconvenience and the threats.”